jacob-torres/Xetra-Data-Pipeline/_posts/2020-12-20-airbnb-prices.md

 ## Initial Modeling

-### Linear Model: SKLearn Linear Regression
+### Linear Model: Linear Regression

 My goal is to build a predictive model using Python which most accurately predicts the price of an airbnb.
 This is a regression problem, meaning the variable I'm targeting (price) could be an infinite number of values.
 First, I'll fitt a standard [linear regression model from Scikit-Learn.](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html)

 A linear regression model uses all the algebraic mind gymnastics we learned in high school, like slope and y-intercept, to fit a line to the input data (features of the airbnb listings.)
 It then applies the equation of that line to predict the price of future listings.

-I want to test this model using two accuracy scoring methods:
+I'll test this model using two accuracy scoring methods:

 - R-squared score (R2): Measures the proportion of the predicted outcome whose variance was accurately replicated by the linear model.

 - Mean-squared error (MSE): Measures the average of the squared differences between the predicted and actual values.

-Here are the results when I fit and test a basic, un-tuned LinearRegression model:
+Here are the results when I fit and test a basic LinearRegression model:

->R2 score = 0.05261821654425727
+>r2 score = 0.05261821654425727
 >MSE = -92099.40925130853